NZ abandons cricket tour of Pakistan over security concerns - WHIZ News

 “The Pakistan Cricket Board and Pakistan government made foolproof security arrangements for all visiting teams.
 We have assured the New Zealand Cricket of the same.”

+PCB chairman Ramiz Raja hinted they will protest to the International Cricket Council against NZC’s unilateral decision.

+“Crazy day it has been!
+Feel so sorry for the fans and our players,” Raja tweeted.
+“Walking out of the tour by taking a unilateral approach on a security threat is very frustrating.
+Especially when it’s not shared!!
+Which world is NZ living in??NZ will hear us at ICC.”

-New Zealand were to play three ODIs in Rawalpindi and five Twenty20s in Lahore.
+New Zealand was to play three ODIs in Rawalpindi and five Twenty20s in Lahore.
 Both cities and the security arrangements were cleared by NZC’s security team last month.

 NZC chief executive David White said the advice he received made the tour impossible to continue, and he was supported by the New Zealand Cricket Players Association.